 How much electricity does a TV use?
 It isn’t easy to figure out exactly how much power your TV uses unless you track how much time you use your TV very carefully.

-If you use your TV for just a small amount of time each day, you likely won’t even notice its energy consumption.
+If you use your TV for just a small amount of time per day/per year, you likely won’t even notice its energy consumption.
 However, if you always leave your TV on or leave it on for most of the day, your energy costs could be more noticeable.

-If you want an exact idea of how much energy your TV consumes, consider investing in an electricity usage monitor.
-You can install these inexpensive devices between your wall outlet and your TV’s plug to monitor the amount of power that your electronics draw.
+If you want an exact idea of how much electricity your TV consumes, consider investing in an electricity usage monitor.
+You can install these inexpensive devices between your wall outlet and your TV’s plug to monitor the amount of energy that your electronics draw.
 Using a monitor is the most accurate way to calculate your TV’s power usage.

 If you’re willing to do a bit of research, you can usually dig up the answer to the question, “How many watts does a TV use?”
 New TVs generally have their on-mode wattage labeled somewhere on the documentation, on the box, or on the TV itself.
 If you have an older TV, however, you may need to make an educated guess.

 Even if you know the wattage of your TV, this value doesn’t reveal exactly how much energy it uses.
 As such, the question “How much energy does a TV use?” isn’t so easy to answer.

 Can You Just Tell Me How Many Watts Does a TV Use?